tableless/tableless-old-wp/wp-content/plugins/cleantalk-spam-protect/readme.txt

 = Spam filter for themes contact forms =
 Plugin blocks spam emails via any themes (built-in) contact forms.
 With AJAX forms plugin silently (without any error notices on WordPress frontend) filters spam emails.

+= bbPress spam filter =
+Protects everything about bbPress: registrations, topics, replies.

 = Other spam filters =
 * WordPress Landing Pages.
 * WP User Frontend.
 * Any WordPress form (options for 'Custom contact forms').
 * Any submission to site (options for 'Check all POST data')

 = Compatible with WordPress cache plugins =
 * W3 Total Cache, Quick Cache, WP Fastest Cache, Hyper Cache, WP Super cache and any other cache plugins.

 = Check existing comments for spam.
 Bulk comment removal = With the help of anti-spam by CleanTalk you can check existing comments to find and quickly delete spam comments at once.
 To use this function, go to WP Console->Comments->Find spam comments.

 = Check existing users for spam.
 Bulk account removal = With the help of anti-spam by CleanTalk you can check existing accounts to find and quickly delete spam users at once.
 For use this function, go to WP Console->Users->Check for spam.

 = Blocking users by country =
 Automatically block comments and registration from the countries for which you have set a ban.
 This option is useful in cases of protection from manual spam and gains protection.
 If your site is not aimed at an international audience and you do not expect comments/users from other countries.